-Lastly, central bankers' lending and investment decisions, instead of depending solely on the judgment of technocrats, are likely to be heavily influenced by political considerations—considerations that could prevent even the most savvy and well-intentioned bureaucrats from investing people's savings in ways far removed from those in accord with their long-run best interests.
+Lastly, central bankers' lending and investment decisions, instead of depending solely on the judgment of technocrats, are likely to be heavily influenced by political considerations—considerations that could prevent even the most savvy and well-intentioned bureaucrats from investing people's savings in accord with their long-run best interests.
 Of course, one can imagine having planners who get everything right.
 But in practice what matters is how flawed real-world planners stack up against flawed bankers.

 That, despite many notorious setbacks, commercial bank lending has contributed immensely to worldwide economic growth and development seems indisputable.
 The evidence here starts with Adam Smith's famous account, in Book II, chapter 2 of The Wealth of Nations, of the advantages of bank-supplied money, which, as I've noted elsewhere, he credited for Scotland's extremely rapid growth during the first three-quarters of the 18th century.
 (In England, in contrast, banks contributed less to development, while banking crises were more common, thanks to a concentration of privileges in the Bank of England, and the corresponding legal emasculation of other, "country" banks.)
 The Scottish and English cases are two among many others reported on by Rondo Cameron and his coauthors in a pair of volumes entitled Banking in the Early Stages of Industrialization (1967) and Banking and Economic Development (1972).
 The main lesson of these volumes is that, where they have been allowed to do so, commercial banks have been instrumental in fostering economic development.